Refried Bean Purèe - Food for NEW Bariatric Post Ops

 Scrambled eggs are not a purée, refried beans are not a purée unless completely smooth, chili is not a purée.
 You cannot make a purée in your mouth.
 Don't laugh, as our Support Group on Facebook members write of doing this - then ask for help when they are in pain after accidentally swallowing a chunk of food.

 Smooth means SMOOTH completely silky smooth... no chunks or lumps.
 Carbs are okay in early stages as the purpose is to get your stomach used to simple digestion and accepting food after the trauma of surgery - so don't panic when you read suggestions of potatoes or beans.
 These are in small amounts and are easy to digest.
 You can also serve these 'purées' to your family while you are in this stage - a dish of seasoned sweet potato alongside roasted chicken legs is a happy thing in my house and will be in your house too.

 Refried Bean Purée

-- Place a can of drained pinto beans into a blender or food processor with 1/2 cup of mild salsa and pulse until silky smooth.
+- Place a can of drained pinto or black beans into a blender or food processor with 1/2 cup of mild salsa and pulse until silky smooth.

 - You may need to add 1/4 to 1/2 cup of chicken broth to bring it to a completely smooth almost pourable texture.